johnnyshields/mongoid_classy_denorm/README.md

 class DenormAppointment
   include Mongoid::Document

+  # you MUST define the embedded relationship yourself
+  embedded_in :customer

   # EmbeddedDenorm will automatically detect the overlapping fields
   # by name, and set only those ones
   field :date,    type: Time
   field :status,  type: Symbol

-  # you can define custom methods on your denormalized objects
+  # you may define custom methods on your denormalized objects
   def late?
     status == :late
   end

-  embedded_in :customer
 end
 ```